Profane91/Lead-Management-System/docs/ONBOARDING.md

 # Client Onboarding Guide

-Quick guide to add a new service business client to the Reliant Stack lead management system.
+Quick guide to add a new service business client to the Example Stack lead management system.

 ## Prerequisites